jenkinsci/vectorcast-execution-plugin/README.md

 <img src="docs/images/use_imported_results.png" width="345" height="151" />

 #### Using Local Imported Results
 When using imported results and the Use Local Imported Results option, the job will export results from the current build and save that result file as a job artifact.
-The next build will pull the result archive from the last SUCCESS or UNSTABLE build and use change based testing against that result baseline.
+The next build will pull the result archive from the last SUCCESS or UNSTABLE build and use change-based testing against that result baseline.
 If existing build artifacts exist, the combined results will be used for change based testing.

 #### Using External Imported Results
 When using imported results and the Use External Result File option, the job will use an external result from a specified location to use as a baseline for the current job.
 If existing build artifacts exist, the combined results will be used for change based testing.
 The user will need to specify an external result filename (.vcr) in the External Result Filename option.
 This file would be typically stored in the repository.
 This external result file could be updated by a main branch or periodic build to establish a current baseline.